Baturité Massif: A Scenic Destination in Ceará

 • Access: CE 060 / CE 356 / CE 065

-Known as the Switzerland of Ceará, Guaramiranga sits at an altitude of 865 metres and is famous for its flower growing, theatre and jazz & blues festivals.
+Known as the Switzerland of Ceará, Guaramiranga is situated at an altitude of 865 metres and is famous for its flower cultivation and its theatre and jazz & blues festivals.

-The city retains 80 per cent of its original flora, made up of species from the Atlantic forest and the Amazon rainforest.
-A must-see is Pico Alto, at 1,115 metres, which offers breathtaking views of the region and is ideal for hiking among the remnants of the Atlantic Forest.
+The city retains 80% of its original flora, comprising species from the Atlantic Forest and the Amazon Rainforest.
+A must-do is a visit to Pico Alto, at an altitude of 1,115 metres, which offers breathtaking views of the region and is ideal for walks amongst the remnants of the Atlantic Forest.

 • Distance from Fortaleza: 130 km